Comcast/Bynar/README.md

 ## To start using Bynar

+### Infrastructure:
+Bynar requires a Postgres database to be setup.
+Setting up a production ready Postgres is outside the scope of this document.
+For testing Bynar a [docker postgres](https://hub.docker.com/_/postgres) container is quick to setup.
+The database maintains information about hardware status and ongoing operations.

 ### Configuration:
 1. Create your configuration file.
 The utility takes json config information.
 Edit the `/etc/bynar/bynar.json` file to configure it.